 A hot breakfast of fruit, eggs, and arepas is served each morning.
 The kids loved that breakfast also came with an agua chocolate (hot chocolate) each morning!

-Check Prices: Hotel Kantarrana Urbana Jardín
+Check Availability: Hotel Kantarrana Urbana Jardín

 Where to Eat in Jardín with Kids